Terminology

 Connections

 A connection is a configuration of a connector.
-Connections contain the identification details and credentials that Decodable uses to access data sources or data destinations.
-You must create a connection to get data from a source into a stream or send data from a stream to a destination.
+Connections contain the identification details and credentials that Decodable uses to access data sources or data sinks.
+You must create a connection to get data from a source into a stream or send data from a stream to a sink.

 Connector

-A connector is the part of the Decodable platform that connects Decodable with a data source or destination.
+A connector is the part of the Decodable platform that connects Decodable with a data source or sink.
 They provide integration with your applications, streaming systems, storage systems, and databases.

-Some connectors are data sources, some are data destinations, and some other ones can be used as both a data source or a data destination.
+Some connectors are data sources, some are data sinks, and some other ones can be used as both a data source or a data sink.
 A source connection receives data from an upstream system and sends it to a stream, while a sink connection reads from a stream and sends it to a downstream system.

 Delivery guarantees